MrNimbus777/CRouter/README.md

 You can override the default fallback handler:

-1. Update the `config.json` with the appropriate setting.
+1. Update the `.env` with the appropriate setting.
 2. On the next server start, CRouter will auto-generate:
    `/app/custom_default_request_handler.cpp`